slatedocs/slate/source/includes/ios/_ios.md

 ## ArousalRecord

-The arousal record relates to the arousal calculated and sent as a response from the Emotion AI which processed heart rate data to generate this object.
+The arousal record relates to the arousal calculated and sent as a response from the **SensumAPI** which processed heart rate data to generate this object.

 ### ArousalRecord Functions: Save